-- 1. used to determine Superiority;
+- 1. used to gain Superiority

-- 2. used to determine the Shock CRT column;
+- used to determine the Shock Column on the Clash of Spears and Swords Chart

-- 3. 6.68, if applicable
+- 3. 6.68 bullet #6, if applicable

 - 4. owning player's choice

-If a leader on a Leader Elephant is stacked with a combat unit, that player does not have to apportion any hits to the Leader Elephant, unless the number of hits exceeds the other combat unit's TQ.
-In that case, all excess hits apply to the Leader Elephant.

-If a Phalanx unit is attacking two non-Phalanx units, the attacker chooses how any Cohesion hits will be distributed amongst the defenders.
+- If a leader on a Leader Elephant is stacked with a combat unit, that player does not have to apportion any hits to the Leader Elephant, unless the number of hits exceeds the other combat unit's TQ.
+In that case, all excess hits apply to the Leader Elephant. - If a Phalanx unit is attacking two or more non-Phalanx units, the attacker chooses how any Cohesion hits will be distributed amongst the defenders.
 Such distribution may be uneven, if so desired.
 This does not apply when Phalanx units are defending.
 This rule applies even if it means that a unit will rout.